 through the first five seals and through the seven trumpets of God's judgment,

-culminating on the day of the last trumpet when Christ raptures His Church.
+culminating at the Last Trumpet, which is the day of the First Resurrection when Christ raptures His Church,

 not be quickly shaken from your composure or be disturbed either by a spirit